heremaps/here-data-sdk-cpp/docs/dev_guide/topics/publish-data-to-volatile-layer.md

    auto response = futureResponse.GetFuture().get();
    ```

-The `PublishDataResponse` object holds details of the completed operation and is used to determine operation success and access resultant data:
+The `PublishPartitionDataResponse` object holds details of the completed operation and is used to determine operation success and access resultant data:

 - `IsSuccessful()` &ndash; if the operation is successful, returns `true`.
 Otherwise, returns `false`.
-- `GetResult()`&ndash; if the operation is successful, returns the following resultant data: `olp::dataservice::write::PublishDataResult`
+- `GetResult()` &ndash; if the operation is successful, returns the following resultant data: `olp::dataservice::write::PublishDataResult`
 - `GetError()` &ndash; contains error information as a result of an error in the `olp::client::ApiError` object.

 ```cpp